-Whether you need to keep your rabbits out of your kitchen garden or want to enclose them in a certain space for safety, you’ll need proper rabbit fencing.
-The problem is, rabbits are avid jumpers who will find their way through a huge number of fences whether by bouncing over or squeeze their tiny bodies through.
+Whether you need to keep rabbits out of your garden or want to enclose them in a certain space for safety, you’ll need proper rabbit fencing.
+The problem is, rabbits are avid jumpers and diggers who will find their way through fences either by squeezing or digging their tiny bodies through.

 Since they’re pretty soft, they come in the shape of rolls.
 Most plastic fencing rolls on the market are usually about 25 to 50 feet long and come in various heights to suit different needs.

 The ventilation in this type of fencing is made in the form of punched holes to suitable sizes to keep the air and visibility while preventing small animals from squeezing through (and hopefully keeping rabbit predators out)!

 Can be excessively lightweight, so not suitable for super large rabbit and hare species

 Wire or metal fencing is one of the most reliable fencing types when it comes to rabbits.
 They’re designed in the form of crossed lines of mesh wires.
 A metal rabbit run is the gold standard.